 Three Canadian prime ministers have been educated at UBC, including Justin Trudeau, the current prime minister, who graduated with a bachelor of education degree.

 McGill University is the only Canadian institution represented in the World Economic Forum's Global University Leaders Forum, which comprises the leaders of 26 of the world’s top universities.

 It was founded in 1821 and the main campus is at the base of Mount Royal in downtown Montreal.
 Most university buildings are in a park-like campus, where many first-year students also live.

-All original buildings were constructed using local grey limestone, giving the campus a striking aesthetic that ensured its inclusion in a list of the 17 most beautiful campuses in the world.
+All original buildings were constructed using local grey limestone, giving the campus a striking aesthetic.

 In 1829, McGill founded the nation’s first faculty of medicine, and to this day the university scores particularly highly in world rankings for clinical subjects.

 The university offers more than 300 different degree subjects to more than 40,000 students from 150 different countries.
 It counts itself as one of Canada’s most internationally diverse institutions.